GTI lends helping hand across Montour County

 “It’s important for businesses in the area to be part of the community and to show they care about the community they operate in,” he said.
 “We want to show our employees that there is more than what they do in an average day, it is important to be involved.”

-Sporting shirts with "Growing for Good," GTI's Corporate Social Responsibility program, more than a dozen volunteers placed mulch throughout Riverfront Park, pulled some weeds and prepared the park for today's expected photo shoots.
+Sporting shirts with “Growing for Good,” GTI’s Corporate Social Responsibility program, more than one dozen volunteers placed mulch throughout Riverfront Park, pulled some weeds and prepared the park for today’s expected photo shoots.

 “I love this kind of stuff,” Mia Havasi said.
 “It’s refreshing to get outside.
 We spend most of the day making medication to help people, so now we are taking some time out to help others.”